Can I Trademark a YouTube Channel?

 A trademark will not prevent a competitor from creating videos that are similar to yours.
 Trademarks do not protect content, but rather the way that the content is identified and promoted.
 A trademark will not prevent the general public from using the slogan or logo.
 Trademarks only prevent direct competitors from using your branding materials to mislead consumers.

-Some Current Examples
+Some Current Examples of Trademarked Channels

 When discussing trademarks or servicemarks like this, it’s always helpful to have some examples.
 Let’s look at two.